The A-Team (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 49% based on 208 reviews with an average rating of 5.40/10.
+On Rotten Tomatoes, the film has an approval rating of 48% based on 217 reviews with an average rating of 5.40/10.
 The site's critical consensus reads, "The A-Team assembles a top-rate cast only to ditch the show's appealingly silly premise for explosive yet muddled blockbuster filmmaking."
 On Metacritic, the film has a score of 47 out of 100 based on 37 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Owen Gleiberman of Entertainment Weekly says of the film: "It's trash so compacted it glows".
 Richard Corliss of Time magazine calls the film "the best in a mediocre line-up of summer-action flicks".
 He goes on to say the film lacks "a coherent plot and complex characterization", though he does note that these qualities "are irrelevant to the genre".
 Peter Travers of Rolling Stone magazine calls the film, "big, loud, ludicrous and edited into visual incomprehension", but "pity the fool who lets that stand in the way of enjoying The A-Team".
-In contrast, Lou Lumenick of the New York Post, who titled his piece "Pity the fool who sees 'The A-Team, was among the most critical, calling the film "overlong, overblown and utterly forgettable."
 The Hollywood Reporter criticized the film's story, character development and logic, calling it "nearly writer-free", while the St. Petersburg Times was far more positive, calling the film "literally a blast" from start to finish, and praises it for "containing more thrills than the average shoot-em-up".

 Film critic Roger Ebert of the Chicago Sun-Times said The A-Team is an incomprehensible mess, criticizing the film for being as shallow as the television series, which he describes as "punishment" when drawn out to a two-hour-long film.
 Stephen Whitty of The Star-Ledger complained the film makers remembered little more from the television series than a Dirty Dozen gimmick and compares the film to the "awful" Smokin' Aces by the same director.